kentlouisetonino/cli-statistics-calculator/README.md

 ## Description

-> - A CLI computer program that will allow you to <br />
-    input five values and compute the mean, median, <br />
+> - A CLI program that compute mean, median, and percentiles.
-    25th percentile, 50th percentile, and 75th percentile.

 <br />
 <br />